Operation

 Note

-If using message format JSON, the data will be presented as plain text, and not according to the M-Bus structure as presented above.
+When using the message format JSON, the data will be presented as plain text, and not according to the M-Bus structure as presented above.

 The product has a configuration lock feature, which prevents unauthorized access to the module.
-When configuration lock has been enabled, a device-specific Product Access Key (PAK) will be needed to access the device.
-Keys are managed in a secure way using Elvaco’s OTC solution which includes the mobile application for configuration.
+When the configuration lock has been enabled, a device-specific Product Access Key (PAK) will be needed to access the device.
+Keys are managed securely using Elvaco’s OTC solution which includes the mobile application for configuration.

 Note

-The payloads using M-Bus encoded data uses the Function field of the DIF to indicate errors.
-In this case it is set to “value during error state” (M-Bus standard EN 13757-3:2013) and the value sent should not be used.
+Payloads using M-Bus encoded data use the Function field of the DIF to indicate errors.
+In this case, it is set to “value during error state” (M-Bus standard EN 13757-3:2013) and the value sent should not be used.
 A typical case for this is when the module is unable to communicate with the meter and retrieve meter values, in which case all the fields in the payload have the DIF indicating “value during error state”.
-In case of erroneous data or if the module is unable to communicate with meter, bit 4-5 of the bit of the DIF code (first byte of each index field) will be set to 11b.
+In case of erroneous data or if the module is unable to communicate with the meter, bits 4–5 of the DIF code (first byte of each index field) will be set to 11b.

 -